Listen To Me - stills and installation pics

 Listen To Me is a part of my research trajectory 61, which etches itself on an phenomenological approach to sound, identity, listening and hearing - and the relations between these aspects.
 During this trajectory I want to develop new forms artistic forms that will explore the question of how we give meaning to what we hear, or how we listen.

-The video's were shot by Listen To Me is a project supported by , , , and The Flemish Community Commission of the Brussels Capital Region.and Stijn Demeulenaere.
+The video's were shot by Listen To Me is an ongoing project supported by .
+Along the way the project also recieved support from , , , and The Flemish Community Commission of the Brussels Capital Region.and Stijn Demeulenaere.
 Video consulting and post-production by .
 Additional post-production by .

 A special thanks goes out to all the people who kindly contributed their listening to the video shoots.
 You’re great.